tomshalini/pruning_lenet300-100/README.md

     Threshold is calculated based on standard deviation of weights and sensitivity/quality factor).

-3. Results are uploaded in results folder.
-   Output file "prune_results_highlighted_sensitivity1.6.pdf" contains original model, pruned model, and retarin model accuracy & compression rate during iteraive pruning.
+3. Results are uploaded in results folder. original model, pruned model, and retarin model accuracy & compression rate during iteraive pruning.

 ![Pruning Results]